Seilamuk/Seilamuk-/Admob Mediation Android/AdMob-Mediation-for-Android.md

 ```
 The extra ``false`` parameter will disable StartApp "Return Ads" feature as it's not an integral part of AdMob mediation.
 You can still enjoy this attractive ad unit directly by omitting the ``false`` parameter.
 In this case Return Ads will be activated and display StartApp direct ads, outside of the AdMob Mediation network.

+Note: [Splash Ad](https://github.com/StartApp-SDK/Documentation/wiki/Android-InApp-Documentation#splash-ad-recommended) isn't enabled by default for AdMob mediation.
+If you want to enable it, simply call ```StartAppAd.showSplash(this, savedInstanceState);```.

 [Back to top](#top)

 <br></br>